angelhumano/big_data_technologies_class_project1/README.md

 - **OpenSearch (NoSQL database)**: A search and analytics engine for handling large volumes of data, an open-source alternative to Elasticsearch.
 - **AWS Kibana**: A data visualization and exploration tool used for analyzing data stored in OpenSearch or Elasticsearch.

-**Big data innfrastructure configuration**
+**Big data infrastructure configuration**

-- Amazon OpenSearch cluster where the instance type is r6g.large.search, availability zones is 3-AZ, and the number of nodes is 3.
+- Amazon OpenSearch cluster where the instance type is r6g.large.search, availability zone is 3-AZ, and the number of nodes is 3.
 - Amazon EC2 t2.xlarge instance type with 30 (GiB) of EBS and 16 (Gib) of Mem.

 After setting up an EC2 instance on AWS, I developed a Python script within Docker to retrieve data from the NYC Open Data via their API and transmit it to OpenSearch.
-I made sure the data bypassed my EC2 instance and was directly streamed to OpenSearch.
+I ensured the data bypassed my EC2 instance and was directly streamed to OpenSearch.
 Once the data was accessible in OpenSearch, I generated multiple AWS Kibana to create a dashboard to explore the data and uncover insights.

 ### Docker